mithralaya/WhatIs/README.md

 W.isFalsey(["", null, 0, NaN, undefined, , false]); //true
 ```

+####isEmpty:

-####isEmpty: same as isFalsey but it returns false for false and 0.
+Same as isFalsey but it returns false for false and 0.
 This helps to check required fields

 ```
 W.isEmpty(false); //false
 W.isEmpty(null); //true